MicrosoftDocs/power-platform/power-platform/alm/extend-pipelines-github-export.md

 # Download, Unpack and Commit a Pipeline Artifact to a GitHub Repository

-This GitHub workflow downloads a pipeline artifact from Dataverse and unpacks and commits the source code to a branch in GitHub when a pipeline artifact is created in Dataverse.
-The workflow can be invoked manually or triggered by a pipeline artifact creation event in Dataverse as shown in the example Power Automate Flow.
+This GitHub workflow downloads a pipeline artifact from Dataverse and unpacks and commits the source code to a branch in GitHub.
+The workflow triggers when a deployment request action in Dataverse as shown in the [example Power Automate Flow](#example-power-automate-flow).
 For more information on how to create a GitHub workflow, see [Quickstart for GitHub Actions](https://docs.github.com/en/actions/quickstart).

 ## Workflow Details